2023 Most Focused Doctor’s Degree Colleges for Communication & Journalism in North Carolina

 Top 2 Most Focused Doctor’s Degree Colleges for Communication & Journalism in North Carolina

 You’ll join some of the best and brightest minds around if you attend Duke University.
 The school came in at #2 for the Schools for a Doctorate Highly Focused on Communication & Journalism Major in North Carolina.
-Duke University is located in Durham, North Carolina and, has a fairly large student population.
-In 2020-2021, this school awarded 4 doctorate’s communication and journalism degrees to qualified students.
+Duke University is a private not-for-profit institution located in Durham, North Carolina.
+The school has a fairly large population, and it awarded 3 doctorate’s degrees in 2021-2022.

 Read full report on Communication & Journalism at Duke